bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 it likes as your user.
 This is game over.

 It can install a keylogger,
-record your screen, open a root shell, and quietly listen for you to type in your root password.
+record your screen, quietly listen for you to type in your root password, and pop a root shell.

-At this point, the attacker can even proceed to exploit the kernel, hack into the firmware, and brick your device, or install a permanent backdoor onto the device.
+At this point, the attacker can even proceed to exploit the kernel, hack into the firmware, and brick your device, or install a permanent backdoor.

 At least, this is what it was like 10 years ago.
 To prevent exploitation from being so easy, most modern desktop operating systems implement their *own* sandbox, and separate the entire Chrome